 Other Factors Affecting Your Rate

-Many other factors define the premium rates set by the insurers besides the car models.
+Many factors besides the model define the premium rates set by insurers.

 Some of these factors are purely based on personal driving experiences, demographics, costs of repairs, the record of auto thefts, the pattern of claims, and the type of car insurance policy you’ve selected.